MayureshBakshi/NYC-Crime-Analysis-2019/README.md

 # NYC-Crime-Analysis-2019
-Analysis and Visualization of crimes in New York City for year 2019 using Folium
+Analysis and Visualization of crimes in New York City for year 2019 using Folium library in Python

-Marker Cluster plugin has been used to group together markers as the total no. of markers higher.
+Marker Cluster plugin has been used to group together markers as the total no. of markers is too large to render properly.

 ## Data -